 FINAL PITCH SESSIONS

-Each project representative has 5 minutes to pitch their project to our jury and a panel of world-renowned experts, including producers, distributors, and financiers, all looking for new projects to support.
-Each pitch is followed by a 5 minute Q&A, for collective feedback and discussion with the jury and panel.
+Each project representative will have 5 minutes to present their project to our jury and a panel of world-renowned experts, including producers, distributors and investors, all looking for new projects to support.
+Each pitch is followed by a 5 minute Q&A session between the participant, the jury and the panel.

-The awards will be decided by the jury after all the project presentations are over, and the winners will be announced during the event.
+The awards will be decided by the jury after all the pitches presentations are over and the winners will be announced during the event.

-Participants will also have the opportunity to partake in exclusive individual scheduled meetings with the Pitching Forum Jury and all decision-makers present for private feedback and counselling about their project.
+Participants will also have the opportunity to partake in individual and private meetings with the Pitching Forum jury and with the experts that are present at the event to obtain feedback and advice, in order to significantly improve their project for the upcoming years.

 AWARDS

-The projects selected will pitch their project to international film industry decision-makers and get the chance to compete for some very special prizes.
-Each category has its own prizes which will be revealed soon.
+The selected projects will pitch their project to the international decision-makers of the industry and will have the opportunity to compete for some very special prizes.
+Each category has its own prizes that will be announced soon.

 JURY